 The line between sanity and insanity is not as clear cut as most people would like.
 While society would prefer that it was black and white, with the insane clearly marked by a rubber stamp, that isn’t the case.
 Like most things there are subtle shades of grey.
 While a phobia of snakes in an Englishman who’s never been in contact with them is nonsensical it is also quite common.
 The key difference between this and a man who believes that God is talking to them is that the second case can be a danger to others.

 There are six basic types of abnormal behavioural patterns.
 Each pattern has a partner.
 There are manics, depressives, paranoids, schizophrenics, psycho/sociopaths and neurotics.
-To illustrate the relationships please see the diagram below.

 Just like the personality types (sensation, intuitive, thinking and feeling) a character won’t fall completely into one abnormal type.
 Manic-depressives vary between the two, as do paranoid-schizophrenics and psycho/socio-neurotics.